 Nilini, Neeli, Neelika, Neelapuspa – Blue coloured flower

-Asita, Shyama, Ranjani, Kali, Kaala, Kaalakeshi – Colours grey hair into black
+Asita, Shyama, Ranjani, Kali, Kaala, Kaalakeshi – Colours gray hair into black

 Gramina, Gramya,